 Perfect to sit outside and enjoy a bottle of red along with some cheese and crackers for a relaxing afternoon gazing out at the vineyard.
 If you follow me on Instagram, you may remember me saying that it felt like we were in Tuscany.
 We liked this chillable red so much that we bought a few bottles to bring home.
 I wish I could have brought the view home, too.

-Through all of my travels – my trusty Duluth Trading bag has been at my side keeping everything I need organized and handy – and best of all…my hands are free.
+Through all of my travels – my trusty tote bag has been at my side keeping everything I need organized and handy – and best of all…my hands are free.

 Even though I loved all the places I have been the past month, I am looking forward to this weekend at home.
 I think it is going to get chilly and rain.
 Time to nest, snuggle, enjoy curling up with a good book, and waking up in my own comfy bed.